kaufon/Blog-on-Rails/README.md

 # About

-- This is an blog type of application, made in Ruby on Rails with the purpose of deepening my knowledge in the language!
+- This site was made in [Ruby on Rails](https://rubyonrails.org/) on backend and [Tailwind CSS](https://tailwindcss.com/) for UI.
+I made this  site for deepening my knowledge in both langues!

+# How to run :

+- WORK IN PROGRESS 🚧